-Four individual homework assignments, two midterms, and a (concept-testing, multiple-choice) final exam (described fully below) help determine the student's grade.
+Four individual homework assignments, two midterms, and a concept-testing, multiple-choice final exam (this exam is required of Undergrads but is optional for MBAs, and it's described fully below) help determine your grade.

 Pre-requisites: Basic knowledge of statistics from the core course is expected.
-You should have had Core finance; but if you're willing to put in the hours to learn the relevant ideas of risk and return and the minimum understanding of institutional arrangements necessary to follow the class, you can enroll in the course without my permission.
+You should have had Core finance; but if you're willing to put in the hours to learn the relevant ideas of risk and return and the minimum understanding of institutional arrangements necessary to follow the class, you can enroll in the course - just talk to me at the end of the first class.
 Auditors must talk to me at the end of the first lecture.